joshwood/angular-click2edit/README.md

 It can also wrap complex blocks or other directives (ui-select has been the primary test case for this).

 The most powerful aspect of this directive is to use it as template to create other directives.

+> **Note:**
+> - The library has not been packaged for distribution yet so if you want to use it you'll have to copy the source.